Chart Color Schemes

 Dysart has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Dysart's population is estimated at around 3074 as of Nov 2025.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Dysart's population is estimated at around 3074 as of Feb 2026.
 This reflects an increase of 156 people (5.3%) since the 2021 Census, which reported a population of 2918 people.
-The change is inferred from the resident population of 3059, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), and an additional 8 validated new addresses since the Census date.
-This level of population equates to a density ratio of 0.90 persons per square kilometer in Dysart (Qld) (SA2).
+The change is inferred from the resident population of 3059, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 8 validated new addresses since the Census date.
+This level of population equates to a density ratio of 0.90 persons per square kilometer.
 Dysart's 5.3% growth since census positions it within 2.5 percentage points of the SA3 area (7.8%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by natural growth, contributing approximately 69.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+Population growth for the suburb was primarily driven by natural growth, contributing approximately 69.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-Considering projected demographic shifts, lower quartile growth of regional areas across the nation is anticipated, with Dysart (Qld) (SA2) expected to increase by 106 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+Considering projected demographic shifts, lower quartile growth of regional areas across the nation is anticipated.
+The suburb is expected to increase by 102 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.6% in total over the 17 years.

 Frequently Asked Questions - Population